A Typical Week for a Fifth-Year Med-Psych Resident

 Friday

-• Afternoon: Friday afternoons are like Thursday mornings, where I have my outpatient psychopharmacology clinic at BHOP.
-I even get to work with our very own interim program director, Dr. Helmke!
+Afternoon: Friday afternoons are spent at my outpatient psychopharmacology clinic at Duke, called the behavioral health outpatient clinic (BHOP).
+I have been at this clinic since my third year of residency, which is nice because I now have a panel of continuity patients that I regularly see.
+Patients are typically suffering from a variety of commonly seen outpatient diagnoses, such as depression, anxiety, and PTSD.
+I get to work with our very own current program director, Dr. Helmke!
 There are different attendings who staff different days at BHOP, but you typically stick with them throughout the entire year, which is nice because you get to know each other and staffing styles.

 Weekend (Saturday/Sunday)